-- 1. Claimant is a 10-year-old boy.
-He is eligible to receive services from the Service Agency pursuant to the Lanterman Developmental Disabilities Services Act (Lanterman Act), California Welfare and Institutions Code, section 4500 et seq.2 Claimant is eligible due to Autism Spectrum Disorder (ASD).3 (Ex.
-8, p.
-4.) - 2.
+- 1. Claimant is a boy who turns 15 in August 2019.
+He is eligible to receive services from the Service Agency pursuant to the Lanterman Developmental Disabilities Services Act (Lanterman Act), California Welfare and Institutions Code, section 4500 et seq.2 Claimant was made eligible for services based on a diagnosis of autism, mild intellectual disability, and cerebral palsy.3 He also has cortical visual impairment.
+(Ex.
+14, p.
+1.) - 2.
 On June 20, 2018, the Service Agency issued a Notice of Proposed Action (NOPA) to Claimant.
 (Ex.
 1, pp. 13-15.)
 The NOPA provided that effective July 31, 2018, personal assistance hours would terminate.
-The NOPA was accompanied by a letter setting out the Service Agency's position as to why the services were being terminated. // - 3.
-On August 24, 2018 the Service Agency received Claimant's Fair Hearing Request (FHR), executed by Mom.
-In her FHR Mom stated that continued personal assistant services were necessary for the health and safety of her three children, especially as she was a single mother.
-She stated she had applied for IHSS countless times, and that she can't be an employer.
-(Ex.
-1, p.
-23.)
+The NOPA was accompanied by a letter setting out the Service Agency's position as to why the services were being terminated.